jeffcpullen/quay-ansible/README.md

 ```

- + To register a system to satellite with the necessary repositories
+ + To register a system to satellite with the necessary repositories update SATELLITE_REGISTER variable via group_vars/all or by defining it as an extra variable
  ```
- ansible-playbook -i hosts deploy.yml -b --tags register
+ -e SATELLITE_REGISTER=true
  ```

- + To run this without the satellite registration parts add the following flag `--skip-tags register` and ensure the systems have the following repositories available
+ + If you aren't using the satellite registration plays ensure the systems have the following repositories available

  ```
        - rhel-7-server-rpms